spfaus/arch-install/README.md

 - NetworkManager will be installed and enabled to be able to connect to the internet after a reboot (```nmtui``` in the terminal for a graphical wifi tool).
 - Sudoers ```Defaults targetpw``` and ```ALL ALL=(ALL) ALL``` will be set.
 - The mirrorlist will be overwritten with the 50 most recently synchronized HTTPS mirrors, sorted by download rate.
-- Neovim will be installed as text editor.
 - The [base-devel](https://www.archlinux.org/groups/x86_64/base-devel/) group and git will be installed.
 - The finished installation will be in English.
 - A user will be created.